fieran100/slint/docs/language/src/builtins/callbacks.md

 ## `init()`

 Every element implicitly declares an `init` callback.
-You can assign a code block to it that will be invoked when the element is instantiated and after all properties are initialized with the value of their final binding.
-The order of invocation is from inside to outside.
-The following example will print "first", then "second", and then "third":
+You can assign a code block to the callback that is invoked when the element is instantiated and after all properties are initialized with the value of their final binding.
+The invocation order is from inside to outside.
+The following example illustrates this by printing "first", "second", and then "third":

 ```slint,no-preview
 component MyButton inherits Rectangle {